We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

 Our performance at a glance

-In 2020, we safely delivered more than 3.77 billion barrels of crude oil—connecting suppliers and refiners via our growing North American pipeline network.
-We play a small but essential role in collecting people to the energy they need for their quality of life, and we do it safely, reliably and responsibly.
+In 2021, we safely delivered more than 4 billion barrels of crude oil—connecting suppliers and refiners via our vast North American pipeline network.
+We play an essential role in collecting people to the energy they need for their quality of life, and we do it safely, reliably and sustainably.

-We had a total of 7 reportable spills on our crude oil and liquids systems in 2020—all 7 on Enbridge property, with 2 of those spills resulting in some product migrating offsite—with a total release volume of 943 barrels.
-Of those 943 barrels, 880 barrels were spilled at Enbridge facilities, fully contained within our facilities, and cleaned up with little or no environmental impact.
+We had a total of 2 reportable spills on our crude oil and liquids systems in 2021—both of them on Enbridge property—with a total release volume of 82 barrels.
+Those spills were fully contained within our facilities, and cleaned up with little or no environmental impact.

-To put this number in perspective, 63 barrels—the amount we spilled outside our facilities in 2020—are a small fraction of a single rail car, and Enbridge's pipeline network delivers about 25% of the crude produced in North America.
-With a safe delivery record of 99.999975%, 2020 was one of the best years in our company history in terms of leak performance.
+To put this number in perspective, 82 barrels represent a small fraction of a single rail car, and Enbridge's pipeline network delivers about 30% of the crude produced in North America.
+With a safe delivery record of 99.9999979%, 2021 was one of the best years in our company history in terms of leak performance.

 However, safety is Enbridge's top priority—and we understand the need for relentless vigilance and focus to ensure the continued safety and reliability of our operations.